Ministry of Internal Affairs (Russia): Organizational changes

-Since the disbanding of the Tax Police Service in 2003 the MVD also investigates economic crimes.

-Two long-time units of the Imperial MVD and NKVD, the Firefighting Service and the Prisons Service, transferred to the Ministry of Emergency Situations in 2001 and to the Ministry of Justice in 2006 respectively.
+Since the disbanding of the Russian Tax Police Service in 2003, the MVD also investigates economic crimes.
+Two long-time units of the Imperial MVD and NKVD, the Russian Firefighting Service and the Federal Prisons Service, transferred to the Russian Ministry of Emergency Situations in 2001 and to the Russian Ministry of Justice in 2006, respectively.
 The last reorganization abolished Main Directorates inherited from the NKVD in favour of Departments.
-In 2012 Vladimir Kolokoltsev became the Minister of Internal Affairs in Russia.
+In 2012, career police officer Vladimir Kolokoltsev became the Minister of Internal Affairs in Russia.